crownstone/bluenet/docs/PROTOCOL.md

 42  | TIMEOUT | Operation timed out.
 43  | CANCELED | Operation was canceled.
 44  | PROTOCOL_UNSUPPORTED | The protocol is not supported.
+45  | MISMATCH | There is a mismatch, usually in CRC/checksum/hash.
 48  | NO_ACCESS | Invalid access for this command.
 49  | UNSAFE | It's unsafe to execute this command.
 64  | NOT_AVAILABLE | Command currently not available.